 Huntington Memorial Hospital has become the first hospital in California to acquire wrap-around cooling blankets for use with babies at risk of brain damage.
 Unlike flat cooling blankets, the “CureWrap” technology allows parents to hold and bond with their babies during treatment.

 Huntington Memorial Hospital has become the first hospital in California to acquire wrap-around cooling blankets for use with babies at risk of brain damage.
-The blankets are used to induce hypothermia, a treatment that may prevent or minimize the -term consequences of brain injury in newborns.
+The blankets are used to induce hypothermia, a treatment that may prevent or minimize the consequences of brain injury in newborns.

 Traditional flat cooling blankets lay under the patient.
 Conversely, Huntington Hospital’s new “CureWrap” blankets wrap around the baby’s body and can be positioned as needed.
 Most importantly, the blankets allow parents to hold their babies in their arms during the treatment, which typically lasts four days.
 With flat blankets parents are not allowed to hold their babies because their body warmth would transfer and interfere with the treatment.